-This newsletter features a Web site that every IBM i manager should read, some programming tips, a cool new Windows utility, and a great book deal.
+This newsletter features a Web site that every IBM i manager should read, an upcoming Webcast, some programming tips, a cool new Windows utility, and a great book deal.

 All of us at ASNA wish you and yours the happiest of holidays and a very good new year!

 Take your RPG programs from green to great

 Wings transforms dreary green screens into modern browser pages that can be served on either the Internet or your local network.
 This 60-minute hands-on session shows how Wings works and how easy it is to modernize your RPG programs.
 Wings extends the value of your RPG application portfolio, provides quick results, and is built with industry standards.

 - How recrafting your RPG UI gives life and value to your IBM i applications

 - IBM's Open Access -- Wings's key enabler

 - How to import RPG display files into Wings

 Free 60-minute Wings Webcast, Thursday, December 9th, 1pm CST Register now at the link below: https://asna.com/us/lp/wings-2457878-us

 The decade of crisis for the IBM i and RPG